 - Add half the flour to the potato mix and spread the rest onto a work space.

-- Mix the flour along with the potatoes, salt (and seasoning of choice) until you have a dough.
+- Mix the flour along with the potatoes, butter (if using), salt (and seasoning of choice) until you have a dough.
 Make balls from the dough.

 - Press the balls flat into the flour on the workspace.
 They should be 1-2 cm thick.